 Make it profitable with new marketing, sales and management practices.

-When we started the farm, we didn’t have any space in the farmhouse for seed trays.
+When we started the family farm, we didn’t have any space in the farmhouse for seed trays.
 Though we knew we’d eventually break even when we bought plants at the local nursery, we knew we wouldn’t be as profitable.
 We decided to pick up some pieces that could be adapted into a greenhouse.
 We quickly saw a big difference in profits.
 It was a small investment that made a big difference in transplant cost and quality.
 Stop to review what works and what doesn’t, because improved profitability makes it easier to keep your family on the farm.

 Above all else, keep a balance.